SURPLUS ASSET AUCTIONS, LLC

-You may become a registered user of this Site by clicking on “Become a Member” on the home page of Auctioneer’s website, and then completing the instructions to obtain a Member ID and Password.
-You will need your Member ID and Password to bid on auctioned items.
+You may become a registered user of this Site by clicking on “Signup” on the auction page of Auctioneer’s website, and then completing the instructions to obtain a Username and Password.
+You will need your Username and Password to bid on auctioned items.
 Registration is free.

 Users of this Site are prohibited from sending unsolicited emails (i.e., spam) to other users of this Site.

 Auctioneer reserves the right, in its sole discretion, to terminate the status of any registered user, with or without prior notice.
 Additionally, Auctioneer has the right, but not the obligation, to take action against any person or entity that engages in any unlawful or improper conduct in connection with its use of this Site.

 C. Condition of Items Offered for Sale

 Before bidding on an item, it is a Bidder’s obligation to fully familiarize itself with the item, determine any additional costs that may be incurred in purchasing the item (e.g., sales taxes, shipping costs), and confirm that the Bidder wishes to purchase the item.
 A winning Bidder is responsible for all sales taxes, impositions and other charges of all federal, state and local government authorities.